cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 *Current limitation:* changes with `ALTER SYSTEM` are not detected, meaning that the cluster state is not enforced.

+### Import of existing PostgreSQL databases

+Since version 1.16, the operator provides a declarative way to import existing Postgres databases in a new CloudNativePG `Cluster` in Kubernetes, using offline migrations.
+The same feature covers also offline major upgrades of PostgreSQL databases.
+Offline means that applications must stop their write operations at the source until the database is imported.
+The feature extends the `initdb` bootstrap method to create a new PostgreSQL cluster using a logical snapshot of the data available in another PostgreSQL database - which can be accessed via the network through a superuser connection.
+Import is from any supported version of Postgres and relies on `pg_dump` and `pg_restore` to be executed from the new cluster primary for all databases part of the operation and, if requested, for roles.

 ### Basic LDAP authentication for PostgreSQL

 The operator allows you to configure LDAP authentication for your PostgreSQL